 It’s a novel idea, implemented poorly.
 It leads to a burst of action at the start of a race, but once you get ahead, it’s very likely you’ll stay ahead.
 I won every race in the main campaign with more than a 30 second lead, without ever upgrading my jet ski.
 The game is so easy that using these items is a rarity.
 In fact, using half the mechanics like nose adjustment, boosts, and jumps become fancy extras you mess with just for variety, as your lead expands regardless of your effort.

 This only changes once you get into the post-game extra chapters, where rivals are suddenly a lot fiercer and use improved vehicles themselves.
 This was the height of the game for me, as suddenly all those mechanics became relevant and I had to fight hard for my victories.
-It made me wish the main campaign was at least half as challenging, as it didn’t exactly leave me with much reason after I beat it.
+It made me wish the main campaign was at least half as challenging.

 At a base price of 50 euros, Kandagawa Jet Girls is hopelessly overvalued.
 I won’t accuse it of being cheaply-made, as it is an ambitious game catering to a niché genre.
 With some more polish, a studier difficulty curve, and some tweaks to the presentation, this could’ve been a pretty amazing game.
 As it stands, however, it’s a charming but troubled title, whose main storyline doesn’t even clock in at 4 hours.